Roundhouse (dwelling): Pallozas

 A palloza is a traditional thatched house as found in Leonese county of El Bierzo, Serra dos Ancares in Galicia, and south-west of Asturias; corresponding to Astur tribes area, one of pre Hispano-Celtic inhabitants of northwest Hispania.
 It is circular or oval, and about ten or twenty metres in diameter and is built to withstand severe winter weather at a typical altitude of 1,200 metres.

 The main structure is stone, and is divided internally into separate areas for the family and their animals, with separate entrances.
 The roof is conical, made from rye straw on a wooden frame.
 There is no chimney, the smoke from the kitchen fire seeps out through the thatch.

 As well as living space for humans and animals, a palloza has its own bread oven, workshops for wood, metal and leather work, and a loom.
 Only the eldest couple of an extended family had their own bedroom, which they shared with the youngest children.
 The rest of the family slept in the hay loft, in the roof space.

 Castros

-Russia

-The Taganrog Round House is a residential apartment building in Taganrog, Rostov and was the first round house built in the USSR.
-The building is a modern round house built in 1929 and inhabited on 7 November 1932.
-The shared toilet was outside the house, about 20 meters from it.
-Plumbing and sewerage were equipped in the apartments of the house only in the early 1960s.
-By the 80th anniversary of the round house in October 2012, major repairs were carried out, and the anniversary itself was marked by a celebration held in the courtyard by the tenants of the house.